Photo by Angela Davocol/The LANCE.

-In a resolution released by The Letran Student Council (LSC) on January, a special set of qualifications for Executive Board was ratified to come up with more opportunities for the candidates in the 2019 LSC Elections.
+IN A RESOLUTION released by the Letran Student Council (LSC) in January, a special set of qualifications for the Executive Board was ratified to come up with more opportunities for the candidates in the 2019 LSC Elections.

-The recommendation to raise the provisions went through a long and tedious process as it was revised during their consultation with LSC Adviser Mr. Franz Jude Abelgas, before it was proposed to the Office of Student and Welfare Development (OSWD), and was later on approved by OSWD Directress Asst.
-Prof. Catherine Sanchez last January 29, 2019.
+The recommendation to raise the provisions went through a long and tedious process as it was revised during their consultation with LSC Adviser, Mr. Franz Jude Abelgas, before it was proposed to the Office of Student and Welfare Development (OSWD), and was later on approved by Office of Student and Welfare Development, Directress Asst.
+Prof. Catherine Sanchez last January 29.

 “The students should be committed enough to perform well in class, and at the same time, lead the student body for what could be, a more challenging year,” Bisco declared.

 He also said that the LSC and OSWD are confident that the candidates should be well trained, willing and capable to provide changes and developments as part of the Colegio’s highest student organization.

 “With their experiences in the Colegio for this academic year, they already have the gist of what to expect, improve, or raise as a concern for the welfare of the student body,” Bisco professed.

 However, John Patrick Bacolod, the Senate President of the organization, justified that those qualifications are the same from the